swagger-api/swagger-core/samples/scala-play2/README.md

 ### To run
-You currently need to build and publish the [swagger-play2](https://github.com/ayush/swagger-play2) module from Ayush Gupta.
+You currently need to build and publish the [swagger-play2](https://github.com/wordnik/swagger-play2) module.
-This will be merged into swagger-core shortly.
-In the meantime:

 ````
-git clone git@github.com:ayush/swagger-play2.git
+cd modules/swagger-play2

 play publish-local
 ````